MrHedmad/kerblam-paper/src/main.typ

 Unfortunately, such structures can vary a lot from one researcher to another, making it hard for the public to inspect and understand them.

 With the Open Science movement gaining more and more traction in the recent years @bertramOpenScience2023, there is a growing need to standardize how routine data analysis projects are structured and carried out.
-Indeed, by making data analyses more transparent and intelligible, the standardization of project structure complies with the FAIR principles' call for more Findable, Accessible, Interoperable, and Reusable data @wilkinsonFAIRGuidingPrinciples2016.

 Notably, even if originally thought to provide guidelines for the management of data, FAIR principles have recently been extended also to other contexts, such as that of software @barkerIntroducingFAIRPrinciples2022.
 Consistently, efforts are being made from many parts to make reproducible pipelines easier to be created and executed by the wider public---for example by leveraging methods such as containerization.
 However, while new tools and technologies offer unprecedented opportunities to make the whole process of data analysis increasingly transparent and reproducible, their usage still takes time and effort, as well as expertise and sensibility to the issue of standardization and reproducibility by the experimenter.
+By making data analyses more transparent and intelligible, the standardization of project structure complies with the FAIR principles' call for more Findable, Accessible, Interoperable, and Reusable research objects @wilkinsonFAIRGuidingPrinciples2016.

-In this work, we inspect the structure of many data science / data analysis project templates currently available online.
+In this work, we inspect the structure of many data science and data analysis project templates currently available online.
 Then, we outline best practices and considerations to take into account when thinking about structuring data analysis projects.
 Following these principles, we propose a simple, lightweight and extensible project structure that fits many needs and is in line with the projects already present in the ecosystem, thus providing a certain level of standardization.
 Finally, we present Kerblam!, a new tool that can be used to work in projects with this standard structure, taking care of common tasks like data retrieval and cleanup, as well as workflow management and containerization support.